kubernetes/community/contributors/design-proposals/federation.md

 The above use cases are by necessity left imprecisely defined.
-The rest of this document explores these use cases and their implications in further detail, and compares a few alternative high level approaches to addressing them.
+The rest of this document explores these use cases and their implications in further detail, and compares a few alternative high level approaches to address them.
 The idea of cluster federation has informally become known as _"Ubernetes"_.

 ## Summary/TL;DR